 Although property taxes are one of the main sources of revenue for local governments in Florida, property tax rates are not especially high.
 The state’s average effective property tax rate is 0.83%, just below the U.S. average of 1.07%.

 At $245,100, the median home value in Florida is just above the national median.
 That's fairly neutral news for seniors, who tend to spend a significant portion of their income on housing.
 Keep in mind, however, that in some areas, such as the city of Miami, housing costs are much higher than elsewhere in the state.

 Florida’s homestead exemption is available to Florida homeowners and can be applied toward their principal residence.
 It exempts $25,000 of a home’s assessed value from property taxes, with an additional exemption of $25,000 for your home's assessed value between $50,000 and $75,000 for non-school property taxes.

 Depending on your local property tax rate, the homestead exemption could mean hundreds of dollars in tax savings per year.
 In some Florida counties, senior citizens age 65 and over could qualify for an additional homestead exemption of up to $50,000.

 In fact, some counties or municipalities may allow senior citizens with income below a certain level to exempt the entire value of their property from taxes.
 Contact your local board of county commissioners or municipal government to see if you're eligible.

 When considering both state and local rates, sales taxes in Florida are pretty close to the national average.
 The statewide rate is 6%, and the average total rate, including local taxes, is 7.01%.
 Those rates do not apply to groceries or medicine, however, which are two major expenses for seniors.

 What other Florida taxes should I be concerned about?

-None.
-Florida does not levy an estate or inheritance tax.
+There really isn't anything else to be worried about, as Florida does not levy an estate or inheritance tax.